-Here he is explaining that the FBI director “reviews directly to the president”:
+Here he explains that the F.B.I. director “reviews directly to the president”:

 HABERMAN: Chris Wray.